shogunxam/dualmonitortool/README.txt

 Currently the tools available are DMT and DualWallpaper.

-For users of previous versions, DMT now provides all of the functionality of SwapScreen, DualLauncher, DualWallpaperChanger and DualSnap.
+For users of the 1.* versions, DMT now provides all of the functionality of SwapScreen, DualLauncher, DualWallpaperChanger and DualSnap.

 Dual Monitor Tools is free and has been released under the GPLv3 license.